 Chris Clearfield is a principal at System Logic.
 Before starting System Logic, he worked as a derivatives trader at a prestigious proprietary trading firm distinguished by its ability to understand and hedge risk.
 After years as a trader in New York, Tokyo, and Hong Kong, his role matured from trading to analyzing the financial and regulatory risks inherent in the business of technologically complex high-speed trading and devising policies to mitigate those risks.
-He holds an A.B. from Harvard College, where he studied physics and biology, and is a licensed pilot.
+He holds an A.B. from Harvard College, where he studied physics and biology, and is a licensed commercial pilot.

 András Tilcsik is an Assistant Professor of Strategic Management at the Rotman School of Management at the University of Toronto.
 He is a co-founder of System Logic and guides research activities at the firm.
 He holds a Ph.D. in organizational behavior from Harvard University, where he also earned an A.B. in economics.
 His research explores how institutional environments shape organizational practices, including the handling of risk and uncertainty.